 3. Combining ACCRINT and DATE Functions

 So, what if, our issue date, first_interest date, and settlement date, are not formatted in Date?
-Then we will simply use ACCRINT along with the DATE function to solve the issue.
+Then we will simply use ACCRINT along with the DATE function to change the date format issue.
 Let’s explore the method step by step.

 📌 Steps: